Sidi Bou Said (band)

-Sidi Bou Said (pronounced Siddy Boo Sigh) were a British rock band formed in 1990 by Claire Lemmon (guitar and vocals), Gayl Harrison (bass guitar) and Melanie Woods (drums and vocals).
+Sidi Bou Said were a British rock band formed in 1990 by Claire Lemmon (guitar and vocals), Lee Howton (guitar and vocals), Gayl Harrison (bass guitar) and Melanie Woods (drums and vocals).
 Their music combined an indie rock/folk sound with complex arrangements and literate lyrics.
-They were often compared to Throwing Muses and the Pixies, with whom they shared a taste for sometimes uncomfortable lyrical themes - murder, religion, the workings of the human body and surrealist stories and films.
+They were often compared to Throwing Muses and the Pixies, with whom they shared a taste for sometimes uncomfortable lyrical themes—murder, religion, the workings of the human body and surrealist stories and films.
 Their name comes from a town in Tunisia.

 Sidi Bou Said's debut album was produced by Tim Friese-Greene.
 Their next two albums were produced by members of Cardiacs, and they were regular contributors to their stage shows and recordings.
 In 2001, they briefly reformed, with an additional guitarist under the name Tetra, and played a one-off reunion gig as Sidi Bou Said on 15 December 2005 at The Water Rats, London.

 History

-Sidi Bou Said was formed in 1990 by guitarist and vocalist Claire Lemmon, bass guitarist Gayl Harrison and drummer and vocalist Melanie Woods.
-They were joined by vocalist and guitarist Lee Howton until summer 1994.
-All four women are from Lewisham, London, England.
+Sidi Bou Said was formed in 1990 by guitarist and vocalist Claire Lemmon, guitarist and vocalist Lee Howton, bass guitarist Gayl Harrison and drummer and vocalist Melanie Woods.
+Howton left the band in summer 1994.
+All four women are from south-east London, England.
 Their name comes from a town in Tunisia.

 In 1993, Sidi Bou Said's first single, "Twilight Eyes" was released with a music video for MTV.
 On 1 November 1993, Sidi Bou Said released their debut album, Broooch, recorded at Chapel Studios and Ed's Plaice.
 It was produced by Tim Friese-Greene, described by AllMusic as "among the most innovative — albeit underrecognized — producers of his era".
-The band was presumably how Tim and Lee Friese-Greene, now a couple, may have met.
+Tim Friese-Greene and Lee Howton later became a couple, marrying in 2004 with Lee becoming Lee Friese-Greene.

 Sidi Bou Said were guests on Moonshake's second full length project in 1994.

 Sidi Bou Said released their second album Bodies in 1995.
 According to AllMusic's John Bush, the album "shows the group as staunch environmentalists and concerned with women's issues, while still displaying their own British wit and identity."
-That year, the band Cardiacs recorded their album Sing to God (1996) after returning from a tour with Sidi Bou Said, which Tim Smith was producing.
-On the album, the song "Dog Like Sparky" is the first of several to feature backing vocals from Lemmon.
+That year, the band Cardiacs recorded their album Sing to God (1996) after returning from a tour with Sidi Bou Said, which Tim Smith was producing; on the album, the song "Dog Like Sparky" is the first of several to feature backing vocals from Lemmon.

+Sidi Bou Said released their third and final studio album, Obsessive, in 1997.